maxcao13/experimental-vpa-recommenders/README.md

 Simplest way to try this out is to install a `kind` cluster with `InPlacePodVerticalScaling`.

-1. Install kind and prerequites using the instructions: https://kind.sigs.k8s.io/
+1. Install kind and prerequisites using the instructions: https://kind.sigs.k8s.io/
 2. Create a kind config file like this and use it to create a cluster:

     ```yaml